square/kochiku/README.md

 A single machine typically runs the web server and background jobs, whereas many machines run workers.

 Use Kochiku to distribute large test suites quickly and easily.
+It's language agnostic; Use it for Ruby, Rails, Node.js, Ember, Java, C, C++ or anything else that runs in a unix environment.

 ### Git integration